 “What was that all about, Claudia?” she said to herself.
 “Come on, now.”

 Claudia spent her first minute of freedom letting the world resize back to normal.
 She focused on her breathing and then listened to the sounds of the city.
-Feeling composed, it dawned on her that she hadn’t looked at her phone since leaving the coffee shop.
-She pulled it out from her laptop bag.
+Feeling composed, she realized she hadn’t looked at her phone since leaving the coffee shop.
+She pulled out her iPhone from her laptop bag.

 On the phone was a notification: “You have two unread prophecies.”

-Claudia re-read the notification three times to make sure her eyes weren’t deceiving her.
-She thought it might’ve been something from one of her games getting her attention, but none of those had anything to do with prophecies.
+Claudia re-read the notification three times to ensure her eyes weren’t deceiving her.
+She thought this might’ve been something from one of her games getting her attention, but none of those had anything to do with prophecies.
 She tapped the banner, which brought her to her text messages.